iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 - 680 orders have negative dispatch times and 20 have negative transit times.
 0.7% of orders, excluded from timing averages.
 - Three orders have no line items, 1,424 have no category.
 - Only 2017 is a complete year, so seasonality comes from one year of a business growing 138% annually.
+- No review text.
+The comment columns could not be imported, so there is no way to tell why the 45+ band splits the way it does, or why 6,000 on-time orders got one star.

 ## Tools Used